Highwater

-36 Customhouse Quay, Wellington Central
+36 Customhouse Quay, Wellington

-A fun, lowkey, intimate atmosphere was the aim of the creators of Plonk.
+A fun, low-key, intimate atmosphere was the aim of the creators of Plonk.
 Sitting on a busy inner-city road and surrounded by office blocks, the bar and eatery fills a gap in the market.
 “We reckon there was a bit of fun missing from this end of town and wanted to entice people to stay around after work,” says creative director and chef James Pask.

 It’s not just the after-work drinks crowd that Plonk attracts.
 The menu appeals to serious foodies, and the evening sounds encourage live music lovers.